pgjones/hypercorn/docs/usage.rst

   --reload              Enable automatic reloads on code changes --root-path ROOT_PATH
-                        The setting for the ASGI root_path variable --verify-mode VERIFY_MODE
+                        The setting for the ASGI root_path variable --statsd-host STATSD_HOST
+                        The host:port of the statsd server --statsd-prefix STATSD_PREFIX
+                        Prefix for all statsd messages --verify-mode VERIFY_MODE
                         SSL verify mode for peer's certificate, see ssl.VerifyMode enum for possible values.